hyperstack-org/hyperstack/CONTRIBUTING.md

 By running `git clone https://github.com/hyperstack-org/website.git` you can check out your own copy.
 Please note that this repository does not contain the documentation.
 The website pulls the most recent markdown files from the *edge* hyperstack repository.

-Before you write code to change the website, please create an issue describing your plans and reach out to us in the Gitter chat.
+Before you write code to change the website, please create an issue describing your plans and reach out to us in Slack chat.
 Our goal for this site is that it acts as a showcase for all that Hyperstack can do, so your creativity is very welcome.

-## If you found a possible bug
+## When you find a possible bug

-You can ask on [gitter chat](https://gitter.im/ruby-hyperloop/chat) if you're making a mistake or actually found a bug.
+You can ask on [Slack chat](https://hyperstack-org.slack.com) if you're making a mistake or actually found a bug. (get a account via the "Join Slack" button on the [homepage](https://hyperstack.org))
-Also check the GitHub issue list and if you don't find it mentioned there, please create an issue.
+Also check the [GitHub issue list](https://github.com/hyperstack-org/hyperstack/issues) and if you don't find it mentioned there, please create an issue.
 If you can reproduce the problem in a branch you push to GitHub we will love you even more.

 We also have a [feature matrix](https://github.com/hyperstack-org/hyperstack/blob/edge/docs/feature_matrix.md), which is an attempt to list known issues and the current status.
 Having people expanding and maintaining this table would be excellent.

-## If you would like to fix a bug
+## Fixing a bug

-Please ask in [gitter chat](https://gitter.im/ruby-hyperloop/chat) if you need pointers.
+Please ask in [Slack chat](https://hyperstack-org.slack.com) if you need pointers.
 There is always tons to do so we would appreciate the help.
 You can see the list of GitHub issues labelled '[Help Wanted](https://github.com/hyperstack-org/hyperstack/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)' or look at the [feature matrix](https://github.com/hyperstack-org/hyperstack/blob/edge/docs/feature_matrix.md) for things that have the status 'bugged'.